What Type of Knee Brace Does My Dog Need?

 The downside to these braces is their cost as they are at a higher price point than their soft material counterparts.
 They may also require adjustments that can’t be done at home and must be sent in for modification to ensure the best fit possible.
 However, the fully custom dog knee brace options come in a wide variety of colors so your dog can look amazing when wearing their brace.
 These dog knee braces can also be tailored to your dogs specific knee injury.

 Depending on your dog's injury, these dog knee braces allow for the choice of full range of motion, limited range of motion, or fully restricted motion hinges.
-This is also especially necessary for CCL tears as holding the tibia in place, preventing Cranial Tibial Thrust also known as Tibial Drawer, is extremely important so the tibia does not shift forward or out of place.
+This is also especially necessary for CCL tears as holding the tibia in place, preventing Cranial Tibial Thrust also known as Tibial Drawer, is extremely important so the tibia does not shift forward or out of place, which is better achieved with an additional strap included with the custom knee braces.
 Most importantly, it allows beneficial scar tissue to form, naturally stabilizing the knee joint.
 Finally, these dog braces are extremely durable and are waterproof, meaning these braces will last the duration of your dog's lifetime.

 HOW TO DECIDE